VA spacecraft: Excalibur Almaz

 The company Excalibur Almaz acquired four VA return capsule hulls and two Almaz space station hulls.
-The company plans to outfit and launch both the VA capsules and the Almaz station hulls; One VA capsule is planned to be used in support of space tourism while the other three VA capsules are reserved for scientific and commercial payloads.
+The company planned to outfit and launch both the VA capsules and the Almaz station hulls; One VA capsule was planned to be used in support of space tourism while the other three VA capsules were reserved for scientific and commercial payloads.
 The needed development of propulsion systems for the VA capsule was reportedly delegated to an unnamed European organization as early as 2009.
+As of 2016 Excalibur Almaz is defunct.
+Three of its four VA spacecraft, none of which were ever launched by the company, were resold at auction, while the fourth was placed on permanent display at the Isle of Man Motor Museum in 2021.